+In case of apportionment of Field Office costs the Commission may establish ex ante compliance of the cost allocation method used for the apportionment with the conditions set out in point 3.1 of Annex I of the Commission Decision C(2016)3634 of 16/06/2016.
+The evidence that the cost allocation method satisfies the conditions set out at point 3.1 shall take the form of a report.
+Such report will be, in most of the cases, produced by an independent external auditor (following the standard ToR prepared by DEVCO R2).
+In case the Beneficiary has an independent audit function, the report could also be produced by this internal independent function (still following the ToR prepared by DEVCO R2).

+It is important to be aware that once the apportionment method is accepted, the report can be presented by the Beneficiary in subsequent Calls for Proposals (provided that the allocation method used complies with that approved ex ante).
+The Contracting Authority will not challenge ex post the office costs declared on that basis.

 14.5.
-The total amount of financing on the basis of simplified cost options may not exceed EUR 60 000 per each Beneficiary, unless otherwise provided for in the Special Conditions.
-The threshold of EUR 60 000 is applicable per each Beneficiary (coordinator and co- Beneficiaries) individually: this includes also the amount of the entity(ies) which are respectively affiliated to each of them, i.e. the share of Affiliated Entities cumulates with the amount of the Beneficiary(ies) they are affiliated to.
-Example: a grant with 1 Coordinator and 2 co- Beneficiary(ies) and 3 Affiliated Entities (2 of which are linked to the Coordinator and one to the other beneficiary).
-They may apply for simplified cost options up to: Grant Beneficiary 1: coordinator together with its 2 Affiliated Entity(ies) A and B : EUR 60 000 Grant Beneficiary 2: co-Beneficiary together with its Affiliated Entity C: EUR 60 000 Grant Beneficiary 3: co-Beneficiary with no Affiliated Entity(ies) : EUR 60 000 This means for instance that the coordinator may apply for EUR 20.000, Affiliated Entity A for 30.000 and Affiliated Entity B 10.000, total must be =< 60.000.
-If Grant Beneficiary 3 does not use simplified cost options, their allocation of EUR 60 000 may not be used by the other Beneficiaries.
+The total amount of financing on the basis of simplified cost options in accordance with Article 14.3 a) to c) may not exceed EUR 60 000 per each Beneficiary, unless otherwise provided for in the Special Conditions.

+The threshold of EUR 60 000 is applicable per each Beneficiary (Coordinator and co-Beneficiaries) individually including their related affiliated entities (if any).

+Example: a grant with 1 Coordinator and 2 co-Beneficiaries and 3 affiliated entities (2 of which are linked to the Coordinator and one to another Beneficiary).
+They may apply for simplified cost options a) to c) up to:

+Beneficiary 1: Coordinator together with its 2 affiliated entities A and B: EUR 60 000

+Beneficiary 2: co-Beneficiary together with its affiliated entity C: EUR 60 000

+Beneficiary 3: co-Beneficiary with no affiliated entities: EUR 60 000

+This means for instance that the Coordinator may apply for EUR 20.000, affiliated entity A for EUR 30.000 and affiliated entity B EUR 10.000, total must be =< EUR 60.000.

+The total per Contract could then be up to EUR 180.000 since there are 3 Beneficiaries.
+But if, for instance, Beneficiary 3 does not use simplified cost options, its allocation of EUR 60 000 may not be used by the other Beneficiaries.

+There is no ceiling for costs related to Field Offices and declared on the basis of an apportionment.